Ask Someone Out on Hinge: The Ultimate British Guide

 What should I do if she declines my date invitation?

 If your date invitation is declined, handle it with grace and positivity.
 Thank them for their honesty and wish them well.
-For example, "Thanks for letting me know.
-I really enjoyed chatting with you, and I wish you all the best!"
+A simple "Thanks for letting me know.
+I really enjoyed chatting with you, and I wish you all the best!" shows maturity and confidence.

 How can I smoothly transition from Hinge to an in-person date?